Justkant/babel-watch/README.md

 Unknown options will be passed to node process.

-While the `babel-watch` process is running you may type "rs" and hit return in the terminal to force reload the app.
+While the `babel-watch` process is running you may type `rs` and hit return in the terminal to force reload the app.

 ### Example usage: